Table of contents:

 Top notes

-They're like the first impression you make when you meet someone.
-They're often light and fresh, like a burst of citrus or flowers.
+They are like the first impression you make when you meet someone.
+They are often light and fresh, like a burst of citrus or flowers.
 They dance around for a while before fading away.

 Heart notes

-They are the heart and soul of the perfume, like the chorus of a favorite song.
-They appear after the top notes and last longer.
+They are the heart and soul of the perfume, just like the chorus of a favorite song.
+They emerge after the top notes and last longer.
 They are usually more intense and give the perfume its unique character.

 Also called base notes, they are the foundation of the perfume, like the solid ground beneath your feet.
-They take time to develop, but remain present for hours.
+They take their time to unfold, but remain present for hours.
 They are usually deep and rich, adding warmth and complexity to the fragrance.

 4.1.
 Extrait de Parfum – The purest form of perfume